Spouse Visa to ILR: Step-by-Step Guide 2026

 How long does it take to get ILR on a spouse visa?

 The standard route takes 5 years in total.
 You are first granted an initial spouse or partner visa for 2 years and 9 months (33 months).
 You then apply for an extension (FLR(M)) for another 2 years and 6 months (30 months).
 After completing 5 years of continuous residence, you can apply for ILR using the SET(M) form.
-You can submit your ILR application up to 28 days before the 5-year mark.
+You can submit your indefinite leave to remain application up to 28 days before the 5-year mark.
 Standard processing takes 6-8 weeks, though priority and super priority services are available.

 What happens to my spouse visa if my relationship breaks down?

 If your relationship ends during the 5-year route, you may still be able to apply for leave to remain if there is evidence of domestic violence or abuse.
-Under the Destitution Domestic Violence (DDV) concession, you can apply for 3 months' leave and access public funds while you make an application for ILR as a victim of domestic violence.
+Under the Destitution Domestic Violence (DDV) concession, you can apply for 3 months' leave and access public funds while you make an application for indefinite leave to remain as a victim of domestic violence.
 If the relationship simply ends without abuse, you would normally need to leave the UK or switch to a different visa category if eligible.
 If your partner dies during the qualifying period, you may still be able to apply for ILR.

 Can my children apply for ILR at the same time as me?